Celebrating 10 years in business, Len joins us to recount the foundation story of The Depanneur.

 Len Senater 43:31

 fixing it up.
-Yeah, I could make mistakes, and those mistakes wouldn’t be catastrophic.
-And I could pick myself up and figure it out.
-And over the last 10 years, the you know, the rent went from being a great deal to being a good deal to landlord passing away, the kids taking it over.
-And now it’s really not much of a deal at all.
-It’s been it’s gone up and more than 300% Since I started terrible, and but the room hasn’t gotten any bigger.
-No, you know, and the, you know, the model hasn’t significantly changed.
-I mean, I you know, I’ve had to adjust pricing, and I’ve added more things, but I you know, I’m essentially maxing out.
-And so one of the big lessons are the DEP is what is possible when you keep the stakes low, when things are affordable, like Montreal was affordable, like Toronto, as I watch, the city becomes so expensive, I really get concerned about the cost of gentrification, the cost to our culture and to our society and to our, the quality of our lives.
+Yeah, I could make mistakes.
+And those mistakes wouldn't be catastrophic.
+And I can pick myself up and figure it out.
+And over the last 10 years, the you know, the, the rent went from being a great deal to being a good deal to the landlord passing away, the kids taking it over.
+And now it's really not much of a deal at all.
+It's been it's gone up more than 300% Since I started terrible, and but the room hasn't gotten any bigger.
+No, you know, and the, you know, the model hasn't significantly changed.
+I mean, I've had to adjust pricing, and I've added more things, but I you know, I'm essentially maxing out.
+And so one of the big lessons of the depth is, what is possible when you keep the stakes low, when things are affordable, like Montreal was affordable, like Toronto, as I watch the city become so expensive, I really get concerned about the cost of gentrification, the cost to our culture and to our society and to our, the quality of our lives.
 When inexpensive things have nowhere to live.
-You can’t have a vibrant and dynamic food ecosystem in the city at the grassroots, if there aren’t affordable places to make the food and serve the food and eat the food.
-And so, you know, I’m sort of in transition right now and you know, remains to be seen whether the climate will allow for something like the DEP in this in this new rental landscape.
+You can't have a vibrant and dynamic food ecosystem in the city, at the grassroots, if there aren't affordable places to make the food and serve the food and eat the food.
+And so, you know, I'm sort of in a transition right now and you know, remains to be seen whether the climate will allow for something like the DEP in this in this new rental landscape.

 Qasim Virjee 44:56

-Notice difficult especially Yeah, when we talk about the rapidly so escalating commercial real estate pre pandemic. inflationary pressure, it’s it’s doesn’t even there’s no sense to it,
+Notice difficult especially Yeah, when we talk about the rapidly s escalating commercial real estate pre pandemic. inflationary pressure, it's doesn't even there's no sense to it

 Len Senater 45:09